 There are 11 whippet clubs in the UK catering for all things whippet including whippet racing, whippet showing, whippet obedience and education for aspiring whippet judges.
 They also run whippet seminars, whippet health testing and whippet fun days!

-Our beautiful Biska, Bluestreak Blonde Moment is now in the USA with Kristen Fredericks & Karen Lee, owners of the Mariner's and Surrey Hill's whippets.
+Our beautiful Biska, Bluestreak Blonde Moment is now a US Champion co-owned with Kristen Fredericks & Karen Lee, owners of the Mariner's and Surrey Hill's whippets.

 Right : From the sublime to the ridiculous, click